Depression

 Major Depressive Disorder (MDD) is a medical condition where low mood, loss of interest, or both persist for at least two weeks and affect your ability to function in daily life.
 It's not a character flaw or something you can snap out of.
 It involves real changes in brain chemistry and requires treatment.

-The clinical threshold is two weeks, but most people we see have been living with it for months before they reach out.
 Here's what it actually looks like, translated from the diagnostic criteria into plain language:

 You've lost interest in things you used to care about.
 Not one thing.
 Most things.
 Hobbies, friends, sex, food, work.
 The stuff that used to give you a spark just doesn't anymore.